MicrosoftDocs/windows-powershell-docs/docset/windows/kds/add-kdsrootkey.md

 ```

 This example generates a new root key and will be usable after 10 hours of creation and adds it to the Microsoft Group KdsSvc.

+>[!NOTE]
->[!TIP] This inmediate use is conditioned to wait 10 hours from creation time to allow all DCs to converge AD replication befure you can create gMSA.
-This time prevents password generation from occurring before all DCs in environment capable of answering gMSA request.>
+>There is a 10 hour waiting period from creation, to allow all DCs to converge with AD replication, before you can create gMSA.
+This prevents password generation before all DCs in the environment have answered the gMSA request.

 >[!TIP] For inmediate use please use:
 >```Powershell